djeada/Linux-Notes/notes/system_startup.md

 # System Startup Process

-This document seeks to explain what happens when you power on your computer until you see the login prompt.
-It encompasses concepts like the bootup process, first-stage boot loader, MBR, and second-stage boot loader.
+What happens between the time you push the power button and the time you see the login prompt?

 ## 1. Bootup Process